 An Old Fashioned cornbread dressing recipe like Moms’s traditional cornbread dressing.
 It’s an easy cornbread dressing recipe perfect for Thanksgiving Dinner or any time.

 I know there are zillions of stuffing or dressing recipes out there but we are a traditionalist kind of peoples.
-Our family likes an old fashioned Cornbread Dressing recipe as mom made
+Our family likes an old fashioned Cornbread Dressing recipe like mom made.

 We may have changed a few things but we believe that just enhances this traditional cornbread dressing recipe.
 And since mom never wrote it down, we may have nailed it exactly the way she made it.